joshhebb/tridion-publish-mirror/README.md

 ## How it works
 The extension is an asynchronous event-system extension which hooks into publishing & unpublishing events (transaction committed event phase).
-* When an item is published or published, the extension checks to see if the publish  was initiated in one of the source publications defined in configuration.
+* When an item is published or published, the extension checks to see if the publish  was initiated in one of the source publications defined in the configuration file.
-* If the transaction should be mirrored in the target publications, the extension initiates a publish or unpublish in each of the target publications.
+* If the transaction should be mirrored in the target publications, the extension initiates a publish or unpublish in each of the target publications defined in the configuration file.
-* The publishing instructions are mirrored exactly.
+* The publishing instructions are mirrored exactly, including the publish / unpublish instructions.

 Configurations exist to also force setting some of the advanced publishing settings, including publishing the minor and in-workflow versions (-v0).
 See the configuration section below.